-Cabuk et al. [7] investigated a second method of detecting covert timing channels, referred to as ε -similarity, based on measuring the proportion of similar inter-packet delays.
+Cabuk et al. [2] investigated a second method of detecting covert timing channels, referred to as ε -similarity, based on measuring the proportion of similar interpacket delays.
 The ε -similarity test is based on the fact that IPCTC creates clusters of similar inter-packet delays at multiples of the timing-interval.
-While this detection method can be useful, it targets a specific covert timing channel, namely IPCTC, and hence, is less interesting than more generic detection methods.
-Berk et al. [3, 4] used a simple mean-max ratio to test for bimodal or multimodal distributions that could be induced by binary or multi-symbol covert timing channels.
-The mean-max ratio test assumes that the legitimate inter-packet delays follow a normal distribution and the mean-max ratio should be ≈ 1 , which is often not true for real network traffic.
+Luo et al. [4] developed a detection method that targets the Cloak channel by measuring the intervals between acknowledgment and data packets.
+While both detection methods are effective at detecting the specific covert timing channels for which they are designed, namely IPCTC and Cloak, their respective scopes of detection are very limited.
+In comparison with more generic detection methods, they are less effective at detecting other types of covert timing channels.
+Berk et al. [20] used a simple mean-max ratio to test for bimodal or multimodal distributions that could be induced by binary or multi-symbol covert timing channels.
+Giani [31], continuing this research, explored the tradeoff between detection and covert timing channel capacity.
+Although entropy estimation has not been used previously to detect covert timing channels, it has been employed in related research on timing-based traffic analysis [32], [33] and network anomaly detection [34].

-3. ENTROPY MEASURES
+3 ENTROPY MEASURES